khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 The same workflow has been implemented for :code:`supported_dtypes`, :code:`unsupported_devices` and :code:`supported_devices`.

-The slight downside of this approach is that there is less data type coverage for each version of each backend, but taking responsibility for patching this support for all versions would substantially inflate the implementational requirements for ivy, and so we have decided to opt out of this responsibility!
+The slight downside of this approach is that there is less data type coverage for each version of each backend, but taking responsibility for patching this support for all versions would substantially inflate the implementational requirements for aikit, and so we have decided to opt out of this responsibility!